geerlingguy/jeffgeerling-com/README.md

     cp web/sites/default/example.settings.local.php web/sites/default/settings.local.php

-Make sure you have Docker installed, then run the following command (in the same directory as this README file):
+Make sure you have Docker and `docker-sync` installed (`gem install docker-sync`), then run the following commands (in the same directory as this README file):

-    docker-compose up -d
+    docker-sync start # this could take a while docker-compose up -d

 Visit http://localhost/ to see the Drupal installation.